Vincenttrant/Contact-Form/README.md

 # Contact Form

 ## This Python project is a web application built using Flask framework, HTML, CSS, and many more modules.
-Demo: <a href='http://slkat.pythonanywhere.com/'>Contact Form Website</a>
+Demo: <a href='http://slkat.pythonanywhere.com/' target='blank'>Contact Form Website</a>

 ## I've made this project because of my desire of wanting to learn HTML/CSS and FLask.
 I tied everything together and came up with this contact form.
 Here are some key features this web page can do.